sdegueldre/Devent/event-API.md

 #### POST `/login`

-  log the user in and returns a JSON Web Token (JWT)
+  Logs the user in and returns a JSON Web Token (JWT)

 #### POST `/logout`